 Ascii is an alphabet for representing English characters as numbers, assigning each letter an integer from 0 to 127 in binary form; these bits also make up text files we see online.
 Your computer translates these 0s and 1s into words, such as letters and numbers, by translating their long strings of 0s and 1s into alphabetic characters, such as letters, numbers, and symbols.

 Ascii was created during the 1960s by a committee comprised of computer manufacturers, including IBM, DEC, and Honeywell.
 Based upon earlier telegraph codes which allowed different equipment manufacturers to communicate without conflict or misinterpretation between other makers’ machines, Ascii follows suit by being developed from this basis.

-The American Standard Code for Information Interchange was published in 1963 as a standard for electronic communication.
-It is the most common code used for representing English characters on computers.
+In 1963, American Standard Code for Information Interchange was first published as a standard for electronic communications and has become one of the most frequently utilized codes when representing English characters on computers.

-The code is also used in other standards, such as the XML and the C programming language.
+This code can also be used with other standards, including XML and C programming language.

 Ascii characters are widely utilized in books and publishing; when creating files in Microsoft Word, for instance, characters you typed are stored using Ascii code which then gets translated to something your computer understands when saving the document.

 Amazon converts books from Ascii code into something your Kindle can understand when purchasing from their store.